What are the needs?

 The European Commission regularly funds humanitarian assistance to address the needs arising from recurrent natural disasters in Cambodia.

-In the most recent past, €1 million was provided following the devastation caused by cyclones Wutip and Nari in late 2013.
-The funds were used to meet the emergency needs for shelter, livelihood support, provision of clean water, sanitation and hygiene.
+Earlier in late 2013, €1 million was provided following the devastation caused by cyclones Wutip and Nari.
 In 2011, €3.5 million were also allocated to Vietnam to address the humanitarian impact of floods which struck several countries across south-east Asia.